-The original recipe for this came from Rachael Ray, but I took great liberties with it and adapted it to my own tastes.
+The original recipe for this comes from Rachael Ray, but I took great liberties with it and adapted it to my own tastes.
 If you want to make fresh marinara, the link will take you to her recipe in which she has instructions for that.
 I prefer to use my favorite bottled marinara.

 - 12 manicotti shells

-- 4 C marinara sauce (your favorite)
+- 4 C marinara sauce, (your favorite)

 - The Filling:

-- One 10-ounce package chopped frozen spinach, wrung dry
+- One 10-ounce package chopped frozen spinach, , wrung dry

 - 4 cups ricotta

-- 1 1/2 cup grated Parmigiano-Reggiano
+- 1 ½ cup grated Parmigiano-Reggiano

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp freshly ground pepper
+- ½ teaspoon freshly ground pepper

 - Freshly grated nutmeg

-- 2 eggs, lightly beaten
+- 2 eggs, , lightly beaten

 - 2 cups shredded mozzarella

-Pour 2 cups of the sauce into a very large baking dish.
+- Pour 2 cups of the sauce into a very large baking dish.
 Preheat the oven to 425°.

 - Once the eggs are mixed in, spoon the filling into a large zip-lock bag and trim one corner.
 Pipe the filling into the manicotti and place in the baking dish.
 Cover the casserole with the remaining 2 cups of sauce, rest of the Parmesan and all of the mozzarella.

-Bake until brown and bubbly, 30 to 35 minutes.
+- Bake until brown and bubbly, 30 to 35 minutes.
 If it starts browning too much, lay a piece of aluminum foil on top.

 To decide what size of baking dish to use, before starting the recipe arrange the uncooked shells into the empty dish and make sure they will all fit (remembering you'll also have sauce in there).